Legend of Illusion Starring Mickey Mouse

-Legend of Illusion Starring Mickey Mouse is a 1995 platform video game.
+Legend of Illusion Starring Mickey Mouse is a 1995 platform video game developed by Aspect and published by Sega.
 It was released for the Game Gear in 1995, with a Master System version released in Brazil at the end of 1998.

 Plot

 A dark shadow has struck the land and King Pete is told by the advisor that only a king can find the legendary water of life to heal the land.
 The cowardly Pete makes Mickey, a laundry boy, an honorary king.
 Reluctant at first, Mickey sets off to save the kingdom.

 Gameplay

 Unlike the other two Master System/Game Gear Illusion games, Mickey defeats enemies by throwing bars of soap (and later rocks) to defeat them rather than by bouncing on them.
-Frequently there are puzzles that need to be solved to progress through the stages.
+Frequently, there are puzzles that need to be solved to progress through the stages.
 One of the stages is a scrolling shooter.
-If all gems are collected in the final level, the player is rewarded with an alternate ending after King Pete is defeated.
+If all gems are collected in the final level, the player is rewarded with an alternative ending after King Pete is defeated.